Chagos Archipelago sovereignty dispute: Historical background

 Beginning in the late 15th century, Portuguese explorers began to venture into the Indian Ocean and recorded the location of Mauritius and the other Mascarene Islands, Rodrigues and Réunion (the latter presently a French overseas department).
 In the 16th century, the Portuguese were joined by Dutch and English sailors, both nations having established East India Companies to exploit the commercial opportunities of the Indian Ocean and the Far East.
 Although Mauritius was used as a stopping point in the long voyages to and from the Indian Ocean, no attempt was made to establish a permanent settlement.

 The first permanent colony in Mauritius was established by the Dutch East India Company in 1638.
 The Dutch maintained a small presence on Mauritius, with a brief interruption, until 1710 at which point the Dutch East India Company abandoned the island.
 Following the Dutch departure, the French government took possession of Mauritius in 1715, renaming it the Île de France.

 The Chagos Archipelago was known during this period, appearing on Portuguese charts as early as 1538, but remained largely untouched.
 France progressively claimed and surveyed the Archipelago in the mid-18th century and granted concessions for the establishment of coconut plantations, leading to permanent settlement.
 Throughout this period, France administered the Chagos Archipelago as a dependency of the Ile de France.

-In 1810, the British captured the Ile de France and renamed it Mauritius.
-By the Treaty of Paris of 30 May 1814, France ceded the Ile de France and all its dependencies (including the Chagos Archipelago) to the United Kingdom.
+In 1810, the British took control of the Ile de France during the Napoleonic Wars and renamed it Mauritius.
+France signed the Treaty of Paris in 1814, formally relinquishing control to the United Kingdom of the territories that comprised the British Colony of Mauritius, which consisted of the main island of Mauritius along with its dependencies Rodrigues, Agaléga, St. Brandon, Tromelin (disputed) and the Chagos Archipelago.